Former UCLA Star Tyler Honeycutt Found Dead In His Home After Shooting At Police During Standoff

 That year, Honeycutt began his freshman year at the University of California, Los Angeles (UCLA), where he played in the season’s final 26 games, leading the team in rebounds with 6.5 per game.
 He was also named to the Pac-10 All-Freshman team.

-During the following year, he averaged 12.8 points per game, and ranked first in the conference in blocking, with an average of 2.1 per game.
+During the following year, he averaged 12.8 points per game and ranked first in the conference in blocking, with an average of 2.1 per game.
 After his second season at UCLA, he left to play in the NBA.

 In the 2011 NBA draft, Honeycutt was drafted in the second round to the Sacremento Kings.
 His first game took place on December 31, 2011, where he scored two points in four minutes.
 The next day, he was assigned to the Reno Bighorns of the NBA D-League.
 Three weeks later, he was recalled to the Kings.
 On February 20, 2013, he was traded to the Houston Rockets, where he was once again assigned to a D-League team.
 Later that year, Honeycutt began playing for EuroLeague clubs, including BC Khimki (Russia) and Anadolu Efes Sports Club (Turkey).